jzbruno/jzbruno.github.io/resume.md

 ## Summary

 A detail-oriented software engineer with over ten years of experience combining development and operations experience to deliver reliable, scalable, and maintainable solutions.
 Maintains a deep and current understanding of industry standards through an enthusiasm for all things technology.
-Always looking for opportunities to work with companies that are making a positive impact in the world through social justice, environmental improvement or community activism.
+Always looking for opportunities to work with companies that are making a positive impact in the world and their community.

 ## Experience

+**Principal Engineer I** at Charter Communications *Mar.
+2021 - Present*

+Worked with architecture and development teams to design, plan, and implement service mesh and observability to enable development and operations teams to deploy applications faster and more reliably.

+Member of several community of practice groups that help create company-wide standards for software delivery.
+Contributed to the creation and review of policies and standards.

 **Lead Applications Developer** at Charter Communications *Mar.
-2019 - Present*
+2019 - Mar.
+2021*

 Lead a team of 12 engineers tasked with maintaining a container platform composed of 14 products that enabled development and operations teams at Charter to effectively transition from VM-based to container-based deployments.
 The next generation of container platform tools helped standardize deployments and implement advanced processes like canary deployment and completely automated CI/CD.